October 28, 2025

 If your state requires postal mail ballot return, the quickest option is to use a courier service.

-🚨 Don’t wait – if returning a ballot by courier, it is simplest and best to make sure it arrives by election day.
-For states that allow ballots to arrive after election day, a “postmarked by” deadline applies.
+🚨 For states that allow ballots to arrive after election day, a “postmarked by” deadline applies.
 Check if your courier can provide a date stamp on the outer mailing envelope.
-Follow directions that come with your ballot for its return or look up your state requirements here.
+Follow directions that come with your ballot for its return, or look up your state requirements here.
+If a courier service cannot provide this date stamp on the outer envelope, and your state's return date includes "postmarked by" language, you need to find another courier or utilize La Poste.

-📌 Only use a mail service if you cannot return your ballot electronically.
+📌 Only use a courier service if you cannot return your ballot electronically.

 US Embassy/Consulate diplomatic pouch:

 It may be possible to return your ballot by using the diplomatic pouch mail service at the US Embassy in Paris and Marseille and Strasbourg consulates.
-This is not same-day voting, so please do this immediately if you wish to use this option.
+This is not same-day voting and takes significant time to arrive in the US, so please do this as soon as you receive your ballot if you wish to use this option.

 • Use US postage on the envelope, not French postage.